sungyoonahn/c3d-cat-movement-recognition-pytorch/README.md

 3) You can configure your dataset and pretrained model in mypath.py
 4) To train the model run
   python train.py
-   in anaconda</br>
+   in anaconda

 <b>Personal dataset</b>
 You can add your own video dataset by putting your classified videos in file UCF-101 When using your own dataset please change the appropriate lines in train.py and dataloaders/ucf_labels.txt

 <b>Demo</b>
 The demo video can be made by running python inference.py